igorcasmarques/igorcasmarques.github.io/my-story/5-marriage.md

 *"Do you have difficulty hearing when you have* headphones *on?"*

 "Well, yes," one young man told me.
-"I like to listen to loud music and can't hear anything when I've got my headphones on."
+"I like to listen to loud music on my iPod and can't hear anything when I've got my headphones on."

 I wasn't supposed to question people's answers and had to record exactly what they said, but  whenever this misunderstanding happened, I'd clarify what type of *audífono* I was referring to.

-"Well, then no," they amended.
+"OK, then no," they amended.

 #### Relation

-The census required us to determine how people were related to the head of household (HH).
+The census required us to determine how people were related to the head of household.
 The question we had to ask about each person was something like,

 *"Cuál es su relación con el jefe de hogar?"*

 Which means,

-*"How are you and the HH related?*
+*"How are you and the head of household related?*

 Possible answers included: self, spouse, child, parent, etc. However, because *relación* can mean "relationship" in addition to "relation" (as in degree of kinship), what some people heard was,

-*"What is your relationship with the HH like?*
+*"What is your relationship with the head of household like?*

 Then they'd start going off about their marital problems and parenting challenges, which people somehow thought the census would like to record.

 ## Can I go now?

 After the census ended,[^4] I felt empty.
-I could only watch so much *The Office* (US) and play so much *Batman: Arkham City* on my PlayStation before I felt an itch to resume "my life" in Orem, as selfish as it was.
+I could only watch so much *The Office* (US) and play so much *Batman: Arkham City* on my PlayStation before I felt an itch to resume "my life" in Orem, as selfish as that was.

 [^1]: Some of my cousins were able to speedrun this process by marrying US citizens.
 [^2]: I knew that composers-slash-producers who worked for mass media didn't need a terminal degree, but I didn't want go into that.
 Even though I had gotten into music composition because I wanted to write [music for video games](/my-story/1-from-curitiba-to-provo.md#video-game-music), my time at BYU convinced me that a career in academia would give me the most freedom to pursue my crazy ideas.